TCGV/blog/_posts/2021-11-20-prevent-merge-from-specific-branch-git-hook.md

 Git Hooks are a little known but incredibly flexible feature of Git.
 They allow for the execution of arbitrary snippets of code during the several stages of the source code development workflow, for instance: `pre-commit`, `pre-rebase`, `pre-merge-commit`, `post-merge`, among others.

 I recently had to implement one for preventing developers from accidentally merging from a specific branch, let's call it "Sandbox", into feature branches of a project.
 At first I didn't know that I was going to use a Git Hook, but after reading a bit about it seemed the right tool for the job, and the `pre-merge-commit` hook introduced in Git `2.24` fit like a glove to my needs.
+Here's how it works:

+> This hook is invoked by `git-merge`, and can be bypassed with the `--no-verify option`.
+It takes no parameters, and is invoked after the merge has been carried out successfully and before obtaining the proposed commit log message to make a commit.
+Exiting with a non-zero status from this script causes the `git merge` command to abort before creating a commit.

 I confess it was a bit hard to find information on how to use this hook for my specific use case due to lack of documentation and examples.
 For instance, it took me a while to find out the environment variables available to the hook script.